fouched/templ-playground/README.md

 `go install github.com/a-h/templ/cmd/templ@latest`

 ## Running the project
-At the root of project run:
+With above installed, at the root of project run:

 `air`